+Income Section:

-Income Section: In this section, you will add all of your funding sources, including the amount you are requesting in your grant application.
-In Row 1, "Contributed - City of Houston," list your request under the "Amount of Request" column.
-In Rows 2-9, you will list other funding sources under the "Other Funds" column.
+In this section, add all of your funding sources, including the amount you are requesting in your grant application.
+In Row 1, "Contributed - City of Houston," enter your request under the "Amount of Request" column.
+In Rows 2-9, list other funding sources under the "Other Funds" column.
 The columns will automatically calculate the sum, which will appear in the row labeled "Total."

+Expenses Section:

-Expenses Section: In this section, you will list out all of your expenses for the program.
+In this section, list out all of your expenses for the project or programming.

-- In the "Amount of Request" column, you should only list the expenses that will be covered by the City grant. - Be sure to review the What May Not be Funded section on pages 9-11 of the grant guidelines to ensure only eligible expenses are listed under this column. - In the "Other Funds" column, you should list all other expenses that will be covered by other funding sources.
-The columns will automatically calculate the sum, which will appear in the row labeled "Total."

-Description Column: Use the description text box in each row to provide additional details about the income or expense line item.

-Support for Organizations, Category 2 applicants who have less than one year of financial history or less than one year being a 501(c)(3) IRS tax-exempt organization will be prompted to respond to these additional questions for grants staff to perform the objective financial assessment.

-- 1. What are the total assets as of June 30, 2022? - 2.
-What are the total liabilities as of June 30, 2022? - 3.
+- In the "Amount of Request" column, you should only list the expenses that will be covered by the City grant. - Note: Be sure to review the What May Not be Funded section on pages 12-13 of the grant guidelines to ensure only eligible expenses are listed under this column. - In the "Other Funds" column, list all other expenses that will be covered by other funding sources.
+The columns will automatically calculate the sum, which will appear in the row labeled "Total." - In the "Description" column, use the text box in each row to provide details about the income or expense line item.
+SO Category 2 applicants who have less than one year of financial history or less than one year being a 501(c)(3) IRS tax-exempt organization will be prompted to respond to these additional questions in order for HAA Grants staff to perform the objective financial assessment: - 1.
+What are the total assets as of June 30, 2024? - 2.
+What are the total liabilities as of June 30, 2024? - 3.
 What are the total budgeted expenses for the entity for the year? - 4.
 What are the total budgeted fundraising expenses for the entity for the year? - 5.
 What are the total budgeted program expenses for the entity for the year?